ptitbigorneau/B3_Config_Generator/README.rst

 Description
 -----------

-A web based tool written in PHP to help configure BigBrotherBot.
+A web based tool written in PHP to help configure BigBrotherBot v1.10+.
 Although this tool was created for BigBrotherBot website (http://www.bigbrotherbot.net), you may use it on your website if you want to help spread B3 and provide tools to support it.